berthelemy/flisspowercounselling/_pages/03-counselling.md

 <div id="image" class="image" align="center"><img src="{{ "/images/TherapyRoomSmall.jpg" | absolute_url }}" class="centered fit" /></div>

-I offer a reduced price initial appointment from premises on Abbeydale Road, Sheffield, with subsequent sessions from premises in the S11 area of Sheffield.
-In both cases access is up one flight of stairs.
+I offer sessions from premises in the S11 area of Sheffield, with access up one flight of stairs.

-My S11 premises are private and safe with plenty of on-street parking and 81/83 bus stops about a 10 minute walk away.
+The premises are private and safe with plenty of on-street parking.
+The 81/83 buses serve the area.

 I work on Tuesdays and Wednesdays, with early and late appointments available.

 ### Fees:

-Initial meeting: £30 for 50 minutes.
-Subsequent meetings: £45 for 60 minutes
+All appointments are £45 for 60 minutes.

-I do not offer any concessionary rates at the moment.
+I do not have any concessionary rates available at the moment.